 Desirable characteristics of a hotel contract

 - Firm competitive flat rate quoted for the year of the annual meeting.
-The majority of reservations (70%) will be for two bedded rooms.
+The majority of reservations (70%) will be for two bedded rooms (preferably queen/queen).

-- Reservations/Cut-Off Date: Hotel will continue to accept reservations from Group’s attendees after the cut-off date at our group rate based on availability.
+- Reservations/Cut-Off Date: Hotel will continue to accept reservations from Group’s attendees after the cut-off date at Group rate based on availability.

 - Complimentary Presidential Suite for Group’s President for seven nights